-Standardized Approach been used measure the Market Risk.
+Standardized Approach has been used to measure the Market Risk.

 Market Risk Management system

 Treasury & Capital Market Services Division, Mid Office Division & Back Office Division of the Bank have been functioning to manage market risk covering liquidity, interest rate and foreign exchange risks with oversight by Asset-Liability Management Committee (ALCO) comprising Senior Executives and is chaired by the Managing Director of the Bank.